Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

-Having built my own businesses over the last 30 years, there have been significant moments in my business life where we have been hurt by disloyalty and disunity, and as the leader you have to be prepared for it, despite your best efforts to avoid it.
+Having built my own businesses over the last 30 years, there have been significant moments in my business life where we have been hurt by disloyalty and disunity, and as the leader, you have to be prepared for it, despite your best efforts to avoid it.
 You can’t let it take you down.
-Just learn from it and move forward (like I’m sure Henry Huenenberg did, if he survived the attack).
+Just learn from it and move forward (like I’m sure Henry Huenenberg did if he survived the attack).

-There have been pivotal moments in my professional and personal life where the impact of disunity has ultimately resulted in me becoming stronger through the pain and hurt that this negative behaviour causes and I want to encourage you all to work through it too.
+There have been pivotal moments in my professional and personal life where the impact of disunity has ultimately resulted in me becoming stronger through the pain and hurt that this negative behaviour caused and I want to encourage you all to work through it too.

 Who is creating division?

 Whose heart is not for you?

 What do you need to do to work through/deal with the impact of disloyalty?
 Are you being led by someone wiser than you who can share insights and advice with you?

 I’ve come to a close for this blog.
 I trust that it will stimulate and agitate you to build unity and harmony in your team like the army of Swiss peasants in the Battle of Morgarten.